 - Harder to choose if investing individually

-- May not be as liquid as other investments
+- It may not be as liquid as other investments

 Investment-Linked Insurance Policies (ILPs)

-ILPs combine life insurance and investment features to provide convenience for both financial planners who want an all-inclusive package.
-ILPs can provide a death benefit or if included, total and permanent disability (TPD).
+ILPs combine life insurance and investment features to provide convenience for financial planners who want an all-inclusive package.
+ILPs can provide a death benefit or, if included, total and permanent disability (TPD).
 The higher sum assured is combined with units in the sub-fund at that point.

-The funds you invest in are completely under your control.
+The funds you invest in are entirely under your control.
 You can withdraw any amount at any time if needed!
 As you age, your insurance costs may increase.
-Instead of increasing premium, insurance company will deduct the money from your investment account
+Instead of increasing the premium, the insurance company will deduct the money from your investment account.

-Getting life coverage and starting to invest can both be done in one shot thanks to ILPs.
-However, if your concern is on insurance coverage only, this might not be the most suitable plan for you.
+Getting life coverage and starting to invest can both be done in one shot, thanks to ILPs.
+However, if your concern is insurance coverage only, this might not be the most suitable plan for you.

 - Get both coverage and investment in one sum